wassimchouchen/wassimchouchen/README.md

 ## What am I up to?

-- 🔭 I’m currently learning Pytorch and tensorflow for computervision, data analytics , and ReactJs NodeJs on the side !
+- 🔭 I’m currently learning Pytorch and tensorflow for computervision, data analytics, NLP , and ReactJs NodeJs on the side !
 - 💬 active membre in IEEE ENSI SB  ARE and OSSEC
 - 👨‍🏫 kaggle expert
 - 📫 How to reach me: wassim.chouchenne@ensi-uma.tn